-TMA’s Ad Hoc Committee on Health Information Technology (HIT) has identified patient-safety related events caused by technology as an important initiative for TMA.
+TMA’s Committee on Health Information Technology (HIT) has identified patient-safety related events caused by technology as an important initiative for TMA.
 The importance of this issue is heightened now that EHRs are universally installed across the U.S. health care system.

 This page is dedicated to providing resources and education designed to improve the safe and effective use of technology for better health outcomes.